A mother holding her child while playing a paino.

 With centuries to grow and evolve, the life insurance industry now includes hundreds of carriers and thousands of products.
 So where do you begin?

-• Provide your family with a death benefit if you die before a certain age or before a set number of years have passed
+Term insurance provides a death benefit if you die before a certain age or set number of years

-Term insurance covers you for a term, either up to a certain birthday or for a fixed number of years.
+Term insurance covers you for a time period, or term, either up to a certain birthday or for a fixed number of years.
 It pays a death benefit only if you die in that term.
-Term insurance generally offers the largest insurance protection for your premium dollar.
-If you live longer than that time period (term), then you and your family likely get nothing – unless you have more options.
-However, those additional options could be considered expensive compared to a standard term policy.
+Term insurance generally offers the most insurance protection for the premium dollars you pay.
+If you live longer than the term of your policy, then you and your family likely get nothing.

 For a higher premium, some companies will give you the right to keep the policy in force for a guaranteed period at the same price each year.
 At the end of that time, you may need to pass a physical examination to continue coverage, and premiums may increase.

-Whole life insurance, is a type of permanent insurance, covers you for your lifetime so long as your premiums are paid and your coverage remains in force.
+Whole life insurance, a type of permanent insurance, covers you for your lifetime as long as your premiums are paid and your coverage remains in force.
 You generally pay the same amount in premiums for as long as you live.

 Premiums can be several times higher than you would pay initially for the same amount of term insurance.
 But they are smaller than the premiums you would eventually pay if you were to keep renewing a term policy until your later years.